-Primary Criterion #1 - Hip flexion loss of 3 muscle grade points (muscle grade of two).
+Primary Criterion #1 - Hip flexion of muscle grade 3 or less.
 The figure shows manual resistance being applied at 90° hip flexion.
-To meet this criterion the Player should not be able to actively flex the hip to 90° against gravity OR, if PROM is $<90^{\circ}$, should not be able to actively flex through available PROM.
+To meet this criterion the Player should not be able to actively flex the hip through the full ROM against gravity and moderate resistance.

-Primary Criterion #2 - Hip extension loss of 3 muscle grade points (muscle grade of two).
-The figure shows manual resistance being applied at 5° hip extension.
-To meet this criterion the Player should not be able to actively extend the hip 5° against gravity.
+Primary Criterion #2 - Hip extension of muscle grade 3 or less.
+The figure shows manual resistance being applied at 1° hip extension.
+To meet this criterion the Player should not be able to actively extend the hip through the full ROM against gravity and moderate resistance.